VihariKanukollu/coding-agent-template/README.md

 - **Environment Variables**: Never commit `.env` files to version control.
 All sensitive data should be stored in environment variables.
 - **API Keys**: Rotate your API keys regularly and use the principle of least privilege.
 - **Database Access**: Ensure your PostgreSQL database is properly secured with strong credentials.
-- **Vercel Sandbox**: Sandboxes are isolated but ensure you're not exposing sensitive data in logs or outputs.
+- **BrowzyCode Sandbox**: Sandboxes are isolated but ensure you're not exposing sensitive data in logs or outputs.
 - **GitHub Token**: Use a personal access token with minimal required permissions for repository access.